 Capture professional-looking images by using appropriate jewelry stands and holders for each type of jewelry.
 For instance, when photographing necklaces, use stands that complement your background and ensure that it is appropriate for the length of your subject.
 Amazon has an enormous inventory of jewelry holders and props like this Jewelry Easel Display that features 14 slots.
 Those slots are designed to hold necklaces of varying lengths.

 White background photography is popular in online retail because it creates an impression of professionalism, sophistication, and neatness; thereby, making your online visual display relaxing and pleasing to the eyes.
-If this is the look you’re going for, achieving a white background for your jewelry images need not be expensive.
+Achieving a white background for your jewelry images need not be expensive if this is the look you’re going for.
 You can use a roll of white paper, white foam boards, or fabric as alternatives.
-These props are also ideal for creating a diffused, soft lighting.
-They can serve as a reflector or light diffuser.
+These props are also ideal for creating diffused, soft lighting.
+They can serve as a reflector or light diffusers.

-Check out these jewelry lighting setup ideas to have an idea on how to use these alternatives on your next photoshoot or click the link below for more tips incorporating more improvised materials.
+Check out these jewelry lighting setup ideas to have an idea of how to use these alternatives on your next photoshoot or click the link below for more tips incorporating more improvised materials.

 Find a lightbox that serves your needs so that you can maximize the benefits.
-For instance, the GemLightbox was exclusively designed for jewelers.
+For instance, the GemLightbox or the new GemLightbox Pro was exclusively designed for jewelers.
 This is evident in its features and characteristics – the lighting system, portability, and the Sparkles™, which brings out the fire, brilliance, and scintillation of your diamonds and other gems whether you want it in still photographs or 360 videos.

-There are plenty of options to choose from, but as long as you know what you need and what you need it for, you’re on the right path.
-Don’t forget to assess your needs, the benefits and consequences before arriving at a business decision or a business-related purchase.
+There are plenty of options to choose from.
+As long as you know what you need and what you need it for, you’re on the right path.
+Don’t forget to assess your needs, benefits, and consequences before making a business decision or a business-related purchase.

 8. Grey card